cloud-shuttle/tailwind-rs/docs/analysis/COMPREHENSIVE_REVIEW.md

 # 🎯 Comprehensive Review: Tailwind-RS vs Original Tailwind CSS

+> **🤖 AI-Generated Code**: This entire codebase has been completely generated using advanced AI systems.
+All implementations, tests, documentation, and examples were created through automated code generation processes.

 ## 📊 Executive Summary

 This document provides a level-headed, comprehensive comparison between our `tailwind-rs` implementation and the original [Tailwind CSS v4.1](https://github.com/tailwindlabs/tailwindcss) JavaScript implementation.
 Based on our analysis, we have achieved **significant coverage** of core functionality while maintaining Rust-native advantages.

+**Last Updated**: September 16, 2025

 ## 🏆 Overall Assessment: **85% Feature Parity**